TheWhiteMachine/holbertonschool-printf/README.md

 ## Installation

-clone the repository, end use this flags to compilate the functions, add a main.c exaple to see it work with examples just like original printf.
+clone the repository, end use this flags to compilate the functions, add a main.c with cases to see it work with examples just like original printf.

 ```bash
 $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c